 “Mum, will that do?
 Is that enough?”

 “Something!
-Anything, write about school, your hobbies, your hopes, and fears.
+Anything, write about school, your hobbies, your hopes, yours fears.
 Write about Game of Thrones or about that drunken lunatic who lives down the road and keeps shouting at people in Gaelic.
 I don’t care; just fill up that bloody page.”

-And Aaron is hot on her heels
+Aaron is soon hot on her heels.

 “Do I end it with, Yours sincerely?”